MicrosoftDocs/dynamics-365-ai/ai-docs/sales/email-engagement.md

 ---
-title: "Use email engagement to view message interactions | MicrosoftDocs"
+title: "Use email engagement to view message interactions (Sales Insights) | MicrosoftDocs"
 description: "Use email engagement to view the message interactions such as, alerts, clicked a link, opened an attachment, or sent a reply on your emails." ms.date: 10/31/2018 ms.custom: